PaddyMacMac/swapi-explorer/README.md

     └── app.test.js
 ```

-## Architecture trade-offs

-### Why functional JavaScript?

-The application has little need for mutable objects with identity or inheritance.
-Functions and closures keep the code shorter and make individual behaviours straightforward to test.

-### Why not create a repository?

-The only persistence-like operation is a GET request to SWAPI.
-Adding a repository abstraction would add another layer without solving a current problem.
-The HTTP client is already isolated behind a small dependency boundary.

-### Why keep resource definitions together?

-Characters, films, planets and starships have different fields, but their behaviour is structurally the same.
-A small configuration object avoids four almost-identical renderer implementations while keeping the differences explicit.

-### Why is `app.js` still relatively small?

-It acts as the composition root: browser events are connected to application use cases and UI functions there.
-Business and rendering logic are kept outside it so it does not become a large controller.

-## What the project demonstrates
+## What this project demonstrates

-- REST API integration with `fetch`
+- REST API integration via `fetch`, with an injectable HTTP boundary for testability
-- ES modules
-- Functional programming techniques
-- Separation of concerns
+- Separation of concerns across domain / application / infrastructure / UI
-- Dependency injection
-- DDD-inspired boundaries
-- Clean code and SOLID principles applied pragmatically
+- DDD-inspired layering, applied pragmatically rather than dogmatically
+- Configuration over duplication for structurally-similar resource types
-- DOM manipulation and event delegation
+- DOM manipulation and event delegation without a framework
-- Accessibility and keyboard interaction
+- Accessible, keyboard-operable UI (roles, `aria-*` attributes, focus states)
-- Error/loading states
+- Loading and error handling as first-class UI states
-- Unit and DOM integration testing
+- Unit and DOM-integration testing with Vitest + jsdom

-- Responsive UI design
+## With more time

+A few things I'd tackle next, given more than the ~2-hour scope of this task:

+- Pagination or infinite scroll instead of loading each resource in full
+- A search/filter box alongside the "Jump to…" picker for larger result sets
+- Resolving related-entity URLs (e.g. a character's homeworld or films) into readable links inside the modal
+- Client-side caching of already-fetched resources to avoid re-requesting on tab switches
+- A retry affordance on the error state, rather than requiring a manual tab reselect
+- TypeScript (or JSDoc types) at the `infrastructure`/`domain` boundary for stronger contracts

 ## API